leykunget/basic-r-training-hs/README.md

 **Authors:** [Leykun Getaneh](https://github.com/leykunget), [Tesfamichael Awoke](https://github.com/tesfapma), and [Yebelay Berehan](https://github.com/Yebelay)

 Welcome to the **Basic R Training** repository!
-This repository contains all the slides and materials for the R training program conducted by *NDMC*.
+This repository contains all the slides and materials for the R programming training .
 The training covers key topics.

 ------------------------------------------------------------------------